The Blue jay is a common bird east of the Rockies that prefers a mix of coniferous forests and woodlands for its nesting habits.

 The female will eventually select a mate from this group, and the nesting cycle will follow.

-The Blue Jay nest is a bulky cup made of twigs, leaves, roots, grass, moss, and sometimes held together by mud1.
+The nesting habits of the Blue Jay begin with building a bulky cup nest made of twigs, leaves, roots, grass, moss, and sometimes held together by mud1.
 Usually placed between 8 to 30 feet above the ground.

 The female Blue Jay begins egg-laying anywhere from early April to mid-May depending on whether nesting in the south or north.